fullstack-build/tslog/docs/api_extractor/tslog.api.md

     // Warning: (ae-forgotten-export) The symbol "IJsonHighlightColors" needs to be exported by the entry point index.d.ts jsonHighlightColors?: IJsonHighlightColors;
     logAsJson?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "ILogLevel" needs to be exported by the entry point index.d.ts logLevelsColors?: ILogLevel;
+    // Warning: (ae-forgotten-export) The symbol "TLogLevelColor" needs to be exported by the entry point index.d.ts logLevelsColors?: TLogLevelColor;
-    minLevel?: number;
+    minLevel?: TLogLevelName;
     name?: string;
     overwriteConsole?: boolean;
     stdErr?: IStd;